Interparental Positivity Spillover Theory

 How do parents’ positive relational interactions influence children?

-You can visit this link to read the full paper (Don, Simpson, Fredrickson & Algoe, in press).
+You can visit this link to read the full paper (Don, Simpson, Fredrickson & Algoe, 2024).
 Our lab at the University of Auckland is currently beginning the first study of IPST, and we are excited to collaborate with others on this research.
 Please get in touch if you’d like to chat more about IPST!

 Interparental Positivity Spillover and Short-Term Child Outcomes